RvNovae/dhge-latex/README.md

 1. Place your acronyms in acro.tex (to preserve formatting, place your longest acronym in \begin{acronym}[DHGE], in template.tex)
 1. Place your bibliography in bib (this template uses BibLaTeX).
 1. Write your text in main.tex and or require more .tex files of your own in there

+### Adding bibliography
+1. Add a bibliography entry
+2. Compile the project once
+3. Run Biber
+4. Compile once more